1Rico/hakaselabs.github.io/_posts/2017-08-02-show-me-async-await-like-am-5.md

 ---
 ![async/await]({{ site.url }}/assets/aysnc-await.png "Async/await")

 Async and Await has been a blessing to most JavaScript Developers.
-Even on its [Stage 4 proposal](https://github.com/tc39/ecma262/tree/82bebe057c9fca355cfbfeb36be8e42f18c61e94) for ES6, the feature has been warmtly welcomed.
+Even while it was on the [Stage 4 proposal](https://github.com/tc39/ecma262/tree/82bebe057c9fca355cfbfeb36be8e42f18c61e94) for ES6, the feature has been warmtly welcomed.

 Node.js now Supports async/await since its version 7.6.